renpy/renpy/sphinx/source/screens.rst

 `spacing`

-    The spacing between columns in pixes.
+    The spacing between columns in pixels.

 In addition, a vpgrid takes all properties a :ref:`viewport <sl-viewport>` can.
 It takes multiple children, up to the size of the grid.
 If there are not